Transverse-momentum resummation at mixed QCD$\otimes$QED NNLL accuracy for Z boson production at hadron colliders: Numerical results

 In order to assess the uncertainty due to missing higher-order terms in QCD and QED, the scale variation method is used.
 We set the central scale to $Q = \mu_F = \mu_R = M$ and we vary the scales according to the following constraint:

-In Fig. \ref{plot1}, we consider the $q_T$ distribution for $Z$ and $\gamma^*$ production at LHC at $\sqrt{s}=13$ TeV, including up to NNLL mixed \qcdqed~effects on top of NNLL (left plot) and N$^3$LL (right plot) QCD contributions.
+In Fig. \ref{plot1}, we consider the $q_T$ distribution for $Z$ and $\gamma^*$ production at LHC at $\sqrt{s}=13$ TeV, including up to NNLL mixed \qcdqed~effects on top of NNLL (left plot) and N$^3$LL (right plot) QCD contributions (black line).
 In both cases, the peak of the distribution is located at $q_T \approx 4$ GeV.
 For the central scale predictions, compared to pure QCD at NNLL, we observe that mixed corrections at NLL and NNLL make the spectrum harder for $q_T > 5$ GeV, while LL corrections make the spectrum harder for $q_T > 10 $ GeV.
-Respectively to pure QCD at $N^3LL$, instead, we see that mixed and pure QED corrections are positive for $q_T < 3 $ GeV and $q_T > 15 $ GeV, whilst negative in the middle.
-Also for the central scale, we observe that LL QED (red line) effects are ${\cal O}(0.5\%)$ for $q_T > 10$ GeV and ${\cal O}(-1\%)$ for $q_T < 10$ GeV when compared to NNLL QCD predictions, while they range from $\mathcal{O } (-2 \%)$ to $\mathcal{O} (4 \%)$ compared to $N^3LL$ QCD prediction.
+Respectively to pure QCD at N$^3$LL, instead, we see that mixed and pure QED corrections are positive for $q_T < 3 $ GeV and $q_T > 15 $ GeV, whilst negative in the middle.
+Also for the central scale, we observe that LL QED (red line) effects are ${\cal O}(0.5\%)$ for $q_T > 10$ GeV and ${\cal O}(-1\%)$ for $q_T < 10$ GeV when compared to NNLL QCD predictions, while they range from $\mathcal{O } (-2 \%)$ to $\mathcal{O} (4 \%)$ compared to N$^3$LL QCD prediction.
 The mixed NLL (blue line) and NNLL (green line) corrections are very similar, differing at the permille level.

-Regarding error bands in Fig. \ref{plot1}, compared to NNL QCD, we appreciate that the scale variation is ${\cal O}(6 \%)$ for all cases, indicating that the uncertainty is mainly driven by pure QCD contributions.
-Furthermore, the error band at N$^3$LL QCD is reduced compared to the previous, reaching ${\cal O}(3 \%)$.
+Regarding error bands in Fig. \ref{plot1}, compared to NNLL QCD (left), we appreciate that the scale variation is ${\cal O}(5 \%)$ for all cases, indicating that the uncertainty is mainly driven by pure QCD contributions.
+Furthermore, the error band compared to N$^3$LL QCD (right) is reduced with respect the previous, reaching ${\cal O}(2 \%)$, whilst pure QCD effects lead to ${\cal O}(1 \%)$.
 This supports the fact that QED and mixed effects do not affect the convergence of the QCD series.

 Besides this, it is worth highlighting that mixed NLL and NNLL are shifted to the right (i.e. the hardest part of the spectrum) w.r.t.
 LL QED corrections.
 In fact, the ratio to the QCD predictions (both at NNLL) becomes 1 at $q_T \sim 10$ GeV for LL QED and at $q_T=5$ GeV for mixed NLL and NNLL QED.
 Similarly, even if the error bands have roughly the same width, LL QED is partly shifted down with respect to mixed NLL and NNLL.